-Niigata probes cause of biggest blaze in 20 years; 17th century Kaganoi brewery lost | The Japan Times
+Ramen shop owner owns up to Niigata blaze | The Japan Times

-NIIGATA – Police and firefighters on Friday opened an investigation into the cause of a wind-driven inferno the day before that injured ten people and destroyed some 150 buildings in the coastal city of Itoigawa, Niigata Prefecture.
+NIIGATA – The owner of a Niigata ramen shop on Friday effectively admitted to causing the inferno that destroyed some 150 buildings the previous day in the city of Itoigawa by leaving a gas burner unattended in the kitchen.

-The fire, which forced hundreds of residents to evacuate and called the Self-Defense Forces into action, was declared extinguished on Friday afternoon, about 30 hours after it broke out at a Chinese restaurant.
-The city has a population of about 44,510 people.
+The fire, which injured 11 people and forced hundreds to evacuate, was declared extinguished on Friday afternoon, about 30 hours after it broke out at his noodle shop.
+The blaze, driven by high winds, spread so quickly that the Self-Defense Forces were called in to help.

+According to the police, the owner of the ramen shop, believed to be the origin of the fire, left the kitchen and returned to his home after putting ingredients into a pot and setting it on the kitchen stove.
+He said that when he returned, he saw flames coming out from the pot.

+“I feel deeply sorry for what I’ve done,” the man was quoted by the police as saying.

-The magnitude of the blaze, which burned 40,000 sq.-meters of the city, prompted Emperor Akihito to express his sympathies to those affected by the biggest fire in 20 years not caused by a natural disaster.
+The magnitude of the blaze, which burned 40,000 sq. meters of the city, prompted Emperor Akihito to express his sympathies to those affected.
+It was the biggest fire in 20 years not caused by a natural disaster.

 “Many people had to be evacuated in the cold weather.
 I hope their health will not suffer,” the Emperor said at an event at the Imperial Palace in Tokyo to celebrate his 83rd birthday.

-Though no deaths were reported, the most prominent victim of the blaze appears to be the Kaganoi sake brewery, which dates back to 1650.
-The brewery, the oldest in Niigata, was about 150 meters away from the Chinese restaurant and was claimed by the blaze, its parent company Morita, based in Nagoya, said.
+Though no deaths were reported, the most prominent victim of the blaze appears to be a sake brewery that dates back to 1650.
+The Kaganoi brewery, the oldest in Niigata Prefecture, stood about 150 meters from the ramen shop and was claimed by the blaze, its parent company Morita, based in Nagoya, said.

 Police and fire investigators began combing the remains of the restaurant Friday morning to find what sparked the blaze.
-Of the 10 injuries, eight were firefighters and the remaining two local residents.
+Of the 11 injuries, nine were firefighters and the remaining two local residents.

 The fire moved faster than expected after strong winds spread it to a densely built-up area including several wooden houses near JR Itoigawa Station.